Published on 14-Aug-2013

 Generali Deutschland Group

-Business Analytics, Business Integration, Business Intelligence, Business Performance Transformation, Cloud Computing, Empowering People, Enabling Business Flexibility, Enterprise Modernization, Smarter Analytics, Smarter Analytics - Grow & retain customers
+BA - Business Analytics, BA - Business Intelligence, Big Data & Analytics, Big Data & Analytics: Customers, Business Integration, Business Performance Transformation, Cloud Computing, Empowering People, Enabling Business Flexibility, Enterprise Modernization

 Generali Deutschland is the second largest primary insurance group in Germany; in 2012, its subsidiaries in the insurance industry collected premiums totaling approximately €17.2 billion.
 The company offers a wide range of financial services through divisions such as AachenMünchener, Generali Versicherungen and CosmosDirekt.
 These services range from life, health, property and legal insurance, through tailor-made construction financing offerings, to attractive funds and banking products.